Skip to content

 timespan_in_days = (end_date - start_date).days # type: ignore

-# Calculate the number of years between start_date and end_date:
+# Calculate the number of years and months between start_date and end_date:

 how_many_years = timespan_in_days // 365